 Mercury's Soft Center

-In their paper, the researchers show that careful measurements of Mercury's spin--to an accuracy of one in 100,000--reveal that the planet's interior is decoupled from its exterior, providing strong evidence of a molten core.
+Researchers, who made the discovery while using a trio of ground-based telescopes to track a subtle wobbling of Mercury as it spun about its axis, have shown that careful measurements of the planet's spin (to an accuracy of one in 100,000) reveal that the its interior is decoupled from its exterior, providing strong evidence of a molten core.

 This image accompanied NSF press release, "Mercury's Soft Center."

 Images and other media in the National Science Foundation Multimedia Gallery are available for use in print and electronic material by NSF employees, members of the media, university staff, teachers and the general public.
 All media in the gallery are intended for personal, educational and nonprofit/non-commercial use only.

 Images credited to the National Science Foundation, a federal agency, are in the public domain.
 The images were created by employees of the United States Government as part of their official duties or prepared by contractors as "works for hire" for NSF.
 You may freely use NSF-credited images and, at your discretion, credit NSF with a "Courtesy: National Science Foundation" notation.

 Additional information about general usage can be found in Conditions.

 Download the high-resolution JPG version of the image.
 (1 MB)